VinuRajaKumar/MyTutorials/docs/contents/sphinx-setup.rst

 - Create a folder ``contents`` inside ``docs`` folder and place the sub-pages. ( ``page1.rst`` & ``page2.rst``).

-Now, he file structure would be,
+Now, the file structure would be,

 	| MyTutorials/
 	| └--- docs/